Hero Image

 CDFA’s Healthy Soils Program (HSP): https://www.cdfa.ca.gov/oefi/healthysoils/incentivesprogram.html

-Apply for up to $100,000 for soil management practices that improve soil health and sequester carbon.
-What you will need to apply:
+Apply for up to $200,000 for soil management practices that improve soil health and sequester carbon.

 SWEEP logo